Sunday, May 10, 2026

 Thursday Fellowship: every first and third Thursday from 9:30am to 11:30am.
 All welcome for a cuppa and a chat.
 Bring your craft to work on or just enjoy the company.

-Caring and Sharing: every fourth Wednesday from 11am.
+Caring and Sharing: every fourth Wednesday after Holy Communion.

-Talent Table: every last Sunday after the second service.
+Talent Table: every last Sunday after each service.

 Bible Study: Tuesdays at 9am and Thursdays at 7pm.
-All materials supplied.
+All welcome; all materials supplied.

 The Week Ahead